The world is already buying from South India.

 What does an IEC code cost and how long does it take?
 Do I need a private limited company or will a proprietorship do?
 What exactly happens between me packing a shipment and the buyer receiving it?
 If the buyer doesn’t pay, what are my options?
 When people can’t answer these questions, they delay.
 They tell themselves they’ll “look into it when the time is right.”
 And the time never becomes right.

-What you actually need is one trusted person who has done it — who can give you a straight answer to every one of these questions without a sales pitch attached.
+This is especially true across South India — where export success stories from Tiruppur or Kochi rarely reach the next entrepreneur in Coimbatore or Hyderabad who needs to hear them.
+What you actually need is one trusted person who has done it — who gives you straight answers without a sales pitch attached.
 That is exactly what this workshop is designed to be.

 Honest Expectations